F1r3w477/my-tutorials/Valheim Dedicated VPS - HyperExpert/README.md

 I recommend [MobaXterm](https://mobaxterm.mobatek.net/download.html "MobaXterm Download")
 - Open MobaXterm and choose the "New session" button.
 - Remote host is your server IP.
-- You don't need to specify a user, however it will be `root`.
+- You don't need to specify a user, however it will be most likely be `root`, check your email to confirm.
-- Your password will be in the email that you received.
+- Your password should be in the email that you received.

 ## Step 3 - Update your system
 Before continuing, make sure you've updated you server by running the command: